The pagan origin of the pontiff: Why Saint Peter is not the first pope

 - Regulation of the calendar both astronomically and application to the public life of the state.

-- Administration of the law relating to burials and burying places and the worship of the Manes, or dead ancestors.
+- Administration of the law relating to burials and burying places and the Manes’ worship or dead ancestors.

 - Supervision of all marriages, adoption, and testamentary succession.